(Visitor hits since 12/2013)

 Greetings, and thanks for the look up!

-THE DX BUG (How far can you go?): At around age 7, Santa Claus left a few Walkie-Talkies under the Christmas tree.
-I was intrigued to find out just how far I could reach with them and then first discovered the importance of antenna height by climbing higher up in neighborhood trees to make a farther contact.
-The eye for tower height already began!
+THE DX BUG: (How far does the signal travel?): At around age 7, Santa Claus left a few Walkie-Talkies under the Christmas tree.
+I was intrigued to find out how far I could reach out with them.
+That's when I first discovered the importance of antenna height.........climbing higher and higher up in neighborhood trees to make farther contacts.
+The eye for antenna height already began!
 CB-SSB radio and Short Wave Listening supplemented my curiosity into the 1980's.
-A World of DX was then found laying at the bottom of the bands after passing my final Extra Class license.
-I then began pursuing the ARRL DXCC awards on CW which is still a prime interest to this day.
+A World of DX was then found laying at the bottom of the bands after passing my final Extra Class license test.
+I began pursuing the ARRL DXCC awards on CW which is still a prime interest and habbit to this day.

 DXCC COUNTRY TOTALS: single mode (CW), (worked/confirmed):

-QRP DXING ON CW: I've worked 169 DXCC countries using 5w/QRP power and even a few dozen countries using only 1 watt (QRPp).
-Contacts into Japan on 10m using 1 watt of power are some not to forget!
-I've seldom used an amp over the years and have been without one since 2003.
-Long path propagation on 40m and 80m deep into Asia is about the only times I find the need for more power.
-One thing to note to fellow QRP enthusiasts is that the guy you're trying to work must have the good antenna and operating skills to pick 'your' weak signal out of the weeds.
-Just remember, there's allot more work on his end than there is on yours to make a QRP low power contact.
+QRP: I've logged 169 countries using 5w/QRP, and a few dozen using 1 watt (QRPp).
+Contacts into Japan on 10m with 1 watt are some not to forget!
+I've seldom used an amp and have been without one since 2003.
+Long path propagation on 40m and 80m deep into Asia is about the only times I find a need for more power.
+One thing to note to fellow QRP enthusiasts is that the guy you're trying to work must have the good antennas and receive to pick 'your' weak signal out of the weeds.
+There's allot of work on his end than yours to make a low power contact.
 PROPAGATION DICTATES WHEN AND WHEN NOT TO USE QRP!

-DX PILE UPS (Bust em under 200w!): A good recipe is rare DX on 40m, 80m, or 160m in the evening.
-A big massive pile-up pins the S meter to the corner and snowballs to 5-10 kHz bandwidth of stations calling.
-These don’t happen often, but when they do, you will find out real quick if you have a good receiver front end!
-Skill, patience, DX station operator mind reading, and persistence are all needed for busting through pile-ups.
-For 99% of the time, if we can hear them, we'll put them in the log at 200w or less.
-There's just something about busting a big pileup without an amp and knowing there's a lot of power in that pile up you just busted through!
-Sometimes it can take a while, but once you plow through it at low power its a great feeling.
-It's even better when you work a rare one running 5w/QRP.
-Those QRP pile-up busting contacts are some of the most memorable contacts.
-None of us are perfect, but before you jump into pile ups, please read and understand this DX code of conduct that we should all abide by: http://www.dx-code.org/
+DX PILE UPS: (Bust em under 200w!): A good recipe is a rare DX station with 5-20 kHz worth of stations calling.
+Skill, patience, DX station operator mind reading, and allot of persistence are all needed for busting through pile-ups.
+For most 99% of the time, if we can hear them, we'll put them in the log using 200w or less.
+There's just something about busting pileups without the use of an amp and knowing there's a lot of big guns in that pile you just got through!
+Sometimes it can take a while, but once you make it at lower power levels, its a great feeling.
+It gets even better when you work a rare one running 5w/QRP.
+The QRP pile-up busting contacts are some of the most memorable contacts.
+Also remember, none of us are perfect, so before you jump into pile ups please read and understand this DX code of conduct that we should all abide by: http://www.dx-code.org/

-THE DX CLUSTER: I sincerely thank all of the DX Cluster Sysops for the many years going back to the VHF “Packet-Cluster” days of the 1980’s, for the effort, time, and money they’ve put into the system.
+THE DX CLUSTER: I sincerely thank all of the DX Cluster Sysops for the many years going back to the VHF Packet-Cluster days of the 1980s, for the effort, time, and money they have put into the system.
 These fellow Hams have provided one of the best tools for DXers to use in the pursuit of DX.
 We all take for granted the present day of connecting via the internet to the DX Cluster Network.
-There was a lot of work back in the day to make a network of DX Cluster nodes via HF/VHF/UHF packet radio.
+There was a lot of work back in the day to make a network of DX Cluster nodes via HF/VHF/UHF Packet radio.
 Now, of course, many of these fellow Hams have transitioned connections of their nodes to the internet for all of us to use and enjoy. http://www.ve7cc.net/scripts/spider.cgi

-GIVING A HAND: (Helping others with HF operating interests): There are many facets in the HF segment of Amateur Radio, and it's nice to support and help fellow Hams or soon-to-be Hams with the understanding of antenna theory, operating techniques, station set up, contesting, DXing, propagation, and QSLing.
+GIVING A HAND: (Helping others with HF operating interests): There are many facets in the HF segment of Amateur Radio, and we're open in giving support and helping fellow Hams, or soon-to-be Hams, with the understanding of antenna theory, operating techniques, station set up, contesting, DXing, propagation, QSLing and paper chasing.

 73 de WB8B / Bob